Dustin Diamond on Leaving Screech Behind and That Infamous Sex Tape

 TicketsFri., Aug.
 11, 8:00pm

 It’s an honest answer that offers a glimpse into the mind of a celebrity attempting to remain in the spotlight.
-Each year, thousands of hopefuls fly out to southern California searching for that big break.
-Often, they wind up as servers at restaurants or tour guides ushering along curious tourists.
+Each year, thousands of hopefuls fly to Southern California searching for that big break.
+Often they wind up as servers at restaurants or tour guides ushering along curious tourists.
 For those who do get the sweet taste of Hollywood’s ambrosia, nothing else will do.
 So how does one retain his relevancy?

 Well, for Diamond, he turned to his comedic talents.
-Most comics tour dive bars, open mics, and small clubs for years and years before venturing into TV land, but Diamond did the reverse, transitioning from sitcom fame to stand-up life.
-His material isn’t quite as graphic as his '90s sitcom colleague Bob Saget, it’s still plenty grown up, a combination of dirty and nerdy.
+Most comics tour dive bars, open mikes, and small clubs for years and years before venturing into TV land, but Diamond did the reverse, transitioning from sitcom fame to standup life.
+His material isn’t quite as graphic as that of his '90s sitcom colleague Bob Saget, but it’s still plenty grown-up, a combination of dirty and nerdy.

 The role of Screech didn’t reel in the millions he’d hoped for, but Diamond is more than happy to use his Screech card to get the occasional VIP treatment.
 Whether it’s a nightclub or a concert he doesn’t have tickets to, 25 years after Saved by the Bell went off the air, that account still holds credit.